suaefar/zero-delay-audio-codec/README.md

 To encode (absolute-value-wise) small residuals with less bits, a set of codebooks is used which assume different root-mean-square (RMS) values of the residual, namely 2^-(0:13).
 The codebooks are generated assuming a (floored, to limit code lengths) normal distribution with the corresponding RMS-values and are known to the encoder and decoder.
 The prefix `1110` has an identical meaning in all codebooks; it indicates that a controlcode encoded with two bits will follow.
-Its length is optimal for a wide range of setting.
 The energy of the residual signal is tracked in the encoder and the used codebook is updated when needed.
 The codebook (possible values 0:13) is encoded with 4 bit, and a change is signalled with the code `111010`.
 In the [coloured bitmap](images/bitmap.png), codebook updates are indicated with purple color.